Yutha Satham: Music

-Background Score

 Release

 The film was scheduled to be released in theatres on 26 January 2022, but got postponed to 18 March 2022.

 Reception

 M. Suganth of The Times of India who gave 1.5 out of 5 stars after reviewing the film stated that "By the time we get to the final revelation on the identity of the killer, we hardly care."
 Avinash Ramachandran of Cinema Express gave 1.5 out of 5 stars stating that But the biggest mystery is how a film like this lacking in entertainment was made by Ezhil.
 It makes one ask...
 Whodunit, actually!."
-Maalai Malar Critic noted that " Director Eghil has made the film less interesting with a thriller storyline.
-Fans have been disappointed as he has directed this film away from his previous films.
-The film lacks the sizzle and dynamism that a thriller film should have."
+Maalai Malar noted that Ezhil has made the film less interesting with a thriller storyline, and the film lacks the sizzle and dynamism that a thriller film should have.